facebook/react/docs/docs/forms.md

 }
 ```

-Since `setState()` automatically [merges a partial state into the current state](/react/docs/state-and-lifecycle.html#state-updates-are-merged), we only needed to call it with the changed parts.

 [Try it on CodePen.](https://codepen.io/keyanzhang/pen/pRENvx?editors=0010)

 Note how we used the ES6 [computed property name](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Operators/Object_initializer#Computed_property_names) syntax to update the state key corresponding to the given input name: